maureennc/big-omics-pipelines/README.md

 ![single-cell figure 2](visualization/figures/rna-velocity.png)

 ## 6. `snRNA-seq-data`
-Includes basic and in-depth analysis workflows using two datasets using genetic mouse models of Alzheimer's Disease (Lukens lab).
+Includes basic and in-depth analysis workflows using two datasets using transgenic mouse models of Alzheimer's Disease (Lukens lab).
 The workflow for single nuclei RNA-sequencing data is very similar to single-cell, but with differences in the cell type composition due to the prep's ability to isolate nuclei from cells that do not otherwise dissociate well from tissue (neurons, astrocytes, etc) in addition to immune cells.
 For nuclear data there are additional considerations like increased sparsity and QC parameters such as lower mitochondrial read fraction.
 Analysis performed in Python and visualization in R.

 # Other
+## 1. `visualization`
+This section is subdivided into scripts and figures related to visualizing high-dimensional data.
+Also see my [quick-guide instructions](visualization/instructions/vizgen-vizualizer-software-instructions.md) for using Vizgen's `Vizualizer` software for (1) interacting with MERFISH data, (2) importing processed .hdf5 files (cleaned and annotated data) into the software, and (3) using the GUI to create ad export polygon geometries for custom spatial analyses using spatial coordinates for compatibility with single-cell workflows.

-## 1. `envs`
+## 2. `envs`
 This section contains .yaml files for the conda virtual environments used on AWS, Rivanna HPC, and my local device (MacBook, M1 Max).
 Documenting specific versions of different packages is key for reproducibility.

-## 2. `tools`
+## 3. `tools`
 This section houses scripts for using and manipulating data with different bioinformatics tools for single-cell analysis, including cellranger, velocyto, scrublet, and scvi-tools.

-## 3. `visualization`
-This section is subdivided into scripts and figures related to visualizing high-dimensional data.
-Also see my [quick-guide instructions](visualization/instructions/vizgen-vizualizer-software-instructions.md) for using Vizgen's `Vizualizer` software for (1) interacting with MERFISH data, (2) importing processed .hdf5 files (cleaned and annotated data) into the software, and (3) using the GUI to create ad export polygon geometries for custom spatial analyses using spatial coordinates for compatibility with single-cell workflows.